ncfrey/rheed-viz/README.md

 Password: **rheed**
 Do you want to start it now? [y/n]: **y**

-If you get a permissions error on linux, you can change the user group of docker using the below command. sudo usermod -G docker your_username; su - your_username
+If you get a permissions error on linux, you can change the user group of docker using the following command:
+`sudo usermod -G docker your_username; su - your_username`

 ### Start the RHEED database
 `python database_setup/dbsetup.py`